Sangarg12/Web-Scrapping-Projects/Project - Scraping IMDB Top Rated 1000 Movies From IMDB site/ReadME.md

 <h1>Dependencies <h1/>
-Actually to follow this module you only need to install beautifulsoup4 with pip install beautifulsoup4 and you are good to go.
-But here some libraries that needed to be installed first that I use at this module :
+<pr>Actually to follow this module you only need to install beautifulsoup4 with pip install beautifulsoup4 and you are good to go.
+But here some libraries that needed to be installed first that I use at this module : <pr/>

-beautifulSoup4
+<li>beautifulSoup4<li/>
 pandas
-matplotlibs
+requests